-Brown Butter Pumpkin Pie Layer Cake: Moist, dense pumpkin cake filled with nutty brown butter filling and covered gingersnap Swiss buttercream.
-You just found your Thanksgiving dessert.
+This Brown Butter Pumpkin Pie Layer Cake is pumpkin cake filled with nutty brown butter filling and covered gingersnap Swiss buttercream.

 As a general rule, my family, when it comes to the holidays are traditionalist.
 Most of those traditions I still follow today with a few of my own.

 My mom is a touch of a control freak especially when it comes to food at holiday time.
 Even when we go to another’s house (which is not often) for Thanksgiving or Christmas dinner my mom always volunteers to bring food.

 To help the person….but also to make sure she is getting her staples.

 She also tends to make a full dinner at home so that we can have “leftovers”.